-The Vine is a charity that exists to serve the people of Leeds and the surrounding area.
+The Vine Child Contact is a project that exists to serve the people of Leeds and the surrounding area.
+We operate as part of the Wharfedale Vineyard charity.
 Our vision is a vibrant, thriving city where the people we work with fulfill their personal, social, economic and spiritual potential.
 As a charity we are committed to building bridges into our communities and joining in with the vision for Leeds set out by Tom Riordan, The Chief Executive of Leeds City Council who has said, "We are setting ourselves a challenge to be the best city in the country.
 Not the richest, or the biggest, but the best for all who live and work in Leeds - our children, our communities and our business.
 A place where everyone can enjoy a good quality of life."

 Currently we run a child contact centre

 .
 Take a look around our site at some of the work we do and find out how you can get involved and support us in changing lives.

 Child Contact Centre